TruthAboutSetScrews.com

 3. How does the proper installation of either clamp effect the integrity of the seam?

 Both round tip and cupped tip set screws have been used since the early 1990’s in metal roof clamps from various manufacturers.
 Clamps with cupped tip set screws and round tip set screws actually attach to the seams in very different ways.
 The cupped tip screws create a positive anchor point when properly torqued to 90in./lbs. while round tip set screws rely on high torque and panel compression to stay in place.
 In order for the clamps that utilize round point set screws to stay in place under load, they must be torqued to 130-150in./lbs. or even as high as 160-180in./lbs. for 22ga. panels.
-The video demonstration will show the results of using high compression round point set screws vs. cupped point set screws.
+The video demonstration will show the results of using high-compression round point set screws vs. cupped point set screws.
+In addition, there is a very informative Set Screw Blog that helps clarify many misconceptions and rumors about cup point set screws.

 Interesting Fact: Did you know that it is public record that Action Manufacturing, LLC a.k.a SnoBar was the FIRST company to apply for a patent for a U-Shape non penetrating clamp for use with a snow retention system?